geuis/helium-css/README.md

 	<script type="text/javascript" src="path/to/helium.js"></script>
 	```
 	##### Note: path/to/helium.js needs to reflect the path of where you place the javascript file.

+  If you would like to use a CDN hosted version of Helium, checkout https://cdnjs.com/libraries/helium-css.

 2. Helium is initiated by calling the method "helium.init()".
 This has to be placed somewhere on the page where it gets called after page load.
 An example of this is: